google/kafel/README.md

 You may define numeric constants to make your policies more readable.
 Constant definitions may be placed almost anywhere in the policy file.
-A constant definiton cannot be placed inside of a policy defintion.
+A constant definition cannot be placed inside of a policy definition.
 The defined constants can then be used anywhere where a number is expected.

 ```